 Healing is the crux of knowing how to move on after a breakup.
 How we heal depends on our personalities, experiences, lifestyles, likes, dislikes, hobbies, etc. How have you healed in the past?
 Think about what worked for you, and what didn’t work.
 Instead of truly healing, people often turn to food, drugs, drink, sex, work, gaming.
 There are so many unhealthy ways to cope with grief and pain!
 What are your healthy ways of dealing with heartache?
 Tell me below.

-In 10 Gift Ideas for Friends After a Break Up, I quote Alexander Graham Bell: “When one door closes, another opens; but we often look so long and so regretfully upon the closed door that we do not see the one which has opened for us.”
+In 7 Ways to Pick Up the Pieces of Your Broken Heart I quote Alexander Graham Bell: “When one door closes, another opens; but we often look so long and so regretfully upon the closed door that we do not see the one which has opened for us.”

 What doors are now open to you?
 In what ways are you free?
 Who can you be, now that you aren’t in that relationship?
 Pay attention to the gifts you’ve been given.
 Stop drowning in your grief and sadness and self-pity.
 You have given yourself enough time to grieve the end of your relationship!
 If you truly want to move on after this break up, you need to start looking for open doors, new opportunities, and ways to rebuild your life.